wp-plugins/twitter-stream/readme.txt

 == Changelog ==

+= 2.2.2 =
+* Change chmod permission settings.
+I really wish all hosts would set up apache & PHP to work together in harmony.

 = 2.2.1 =
 * Added chmod for cache creation to try and fix permission denied problems on servers with different file permission setups.